gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 We evaluated differences in survey response rates by theme in the five days after sending the initial email invitation.
 This analysis was also conducted for 23 of the 24 agencies (N = 1,320,587) included in the sample.
 Overall, 16.0% of invited employees responded to the reentry survey, compared to 15.3% for the engagement survey, and 13.9% for the equity and inclusion survey.
 These differences in response rate are all statistically significant (F = 399.92, p < .001).

 This analysis focuses on response in the first five days following the initial email invitation.
 Since the survey was open for nine days, however, the final response rates are higher (<a href="https://d2d.gsa.gov/report/government-wide-pulse-survey-pilot" target="_blank">see more here</a>).
 Nevertheless, the overall trends in response by survey theme remain the same.

+## Pulse 2 Survey Experiment Results
+The second pulse survey, launched in February 2022, included an embedded experiment in the reentry survey.
+All employees who were randomly assigned to the reentry survey theme prior to pulse 1 again received an invitation to complete the reentry survey in pulse 2.
+Like the first pulse survey, the second pulse also included three questions, although questions differed between the two rounds.

+Everyone who started the reentry survey in the second pulse round was randomly assigned to see one of two questions:
+1. If I found a job elsewhere with more workplace flexibilities or remote options, I would take it.
+2. If I found a job elsewhere with more pay or better benefits, I would take it.

+Both questions were measured on a five-point scale from “strongly disagree” to “strongly agree.”
+We evaluated differences in agreement between the two questions among 126,540 respondents who answered one of the two questions.
+We found that, on average, respondents were more likely to express that they would take a job with more pay/benefits than one with more flexibility.
+Average agreement with "I would take another job with more flexibility/remote options" was 3.56 on a five-point scale.
+In comparison, average agreement with "I would take another job with better pay/benefits" was 3.70 on a five-point scale.
+This difference of 0.14 pp is statistically significant (p < .001; 95% CI [-0.15, -0.12]).

+## Pulse 3 Survey Experiment Results
+*Forthcoming*